Burn: Epidemiology

 In 2015 fire and heat resulted in 67 million injuries.
 This resulted in about 2.9 million hospitalizations and 238,000 dying.
 This is down from 300,000 deaths in 1990.
 This makes it the fourth leading cause of injuries after motor vehicle collisions, falls, and violence.
 About 90% of burns occur in the developing world.
 This has been attributed partly to overcrowding and an unsafe cooking situation.
 Overall, nearly 60% of fatal burns occur in Southeast Asia with a rate of 11.6 per 100,000.
-The number of fatal burns has changed from 280,000 in 1990 to 176,000 in 2015.
+The number of fatal burns has decreased from 280,000 in 1990 to 176,000 in 2015.

 In the developed world, adult males have twice the mortality as females from burns.
 This is most probably due to their higher risk occupations and greater risk-taking activities.
 In many countries in the developing world, however, females have twice the risk of males.
 This is often related to accidents in the kitchen or domestic violence.
 In children, deaths from burns occur at more than ten times the rate in the developing than the developed world.
 Overall, in children it is one of the top fifteen leading causes of death.
 From the 1980s to 2004, many countries have seen both a decrease in the rates of fatal burns and in burns generally.